North Shore Temple Emanuel

 Please call the NSTE Office on 9419 7011 and let us know you're coming along!

-JSA's Aboriginal Support Group runs several projects centered on education and literacy.
-Learn about the Early Support Aboriginal Literacy Project, the Remote Outback Reading Project, and the Aboriginal Experience here.
+JSA's Aboriginal Support Group runs several projects centred on education and literacy.
+Learn about the Early Support Aboriginal Literacy Project, the Biala Hostel Homework Program, the Remote Outback Reading Project, and the Aboriginal Experience here.

 We honour the Jewish value of welcoming strangers by supporting the Asylum Seekers Centre, Settlement Services International, and Music for Refugees.
 Learn about these projects here.